-Texas Panhandle CEDS Survey In January through March of 2021, the Panhandle Regional Planning Commission distributed an online survey to local government and economic leaders about the economic state of the Texas Panhandle.
+Texas Panhandle CEDS Survey In January through March of 2021, the Panhandle Regional Planning Commission distributed an online survey to local government and economic leaders including all of the region's Mayors and County Judges, Economic Development Corporation (EDC) Directors, and Chamber of Commerce Directors about the economic state of the Texas Panhandle.
+Responses were received by people representing thirteen (13) cities with a population under 1,000; seventeen (17) cities with a population between 1,000 and 4,000; five (5) cities was a population between 4,001 and 10,000; all five (5) micropolitan cities (one of which is in the Amarillo Metro Area); and Amarillo.
 The survey asked respondents to rate characteristics of their communities' employment, wages, housing, ability to attract business, and the diversification of their local economy.
 The respondents were asked the same questions about the Texas Panhandle as a whole to gauge how they viewed their community's economy relative to their perception of the regional economy.
 Additionally, respondents were asked about the economic strengths and needs of their community, which city served as their regional hub and to characterize their relationship with the regional hub, and the economic impacts the community has had from the COVID-19 pandemic.
-Sixty (60) responses were received representing all twenty-six (26) counties in the region and forty-one cities (about two-thirds of the communities in the region).
-The survey questions are included as Appendix 2.
+The survey questions and other appendices are available on PRPC's website at theprpc.org.